-Although it will soon be the season of cool, that does not mean that you have to give up yours simply because there are fewer hours of daylight.
-The sun still shines in late fall and winter – and thus your eyes still need protection from it and its glare that is amplified by snowdrifts, mirror-like ice and those damned holiday-induced hangovers.
+Although it will soon be the season of cool, that doesn’t mean you have to give up your cool simply because there are fewer hours of daylight.
+The sun still shines in late fall and winter, thus your eyes still need protection from its mighty glare, which is known to be amplified by snowdrifts and those damned holiday-induced hangovers.

 For some winter sunglasses inspiration, check out a few of our favorites below.

 Built with sleek lines and a gorgeous dragonfly-inspired gradient, the Raines sunglasses from Salt are a perfect option for winter.
 Plus, the titanium arms are attached to an acetate front, so these glasses won’t feel cold against your skin.

 The classic Clubmaster sunglasses from Ray-Ban are ideal for the guy who loves a traditional, masculine style.
 The dark tortoise makes a great compliment for warm-colored scarves and hats while the lenses themselves provide 100-percent UV protection.

 A modern take on an old standby, the Leonard glasses from Illesteva are great for the snowy months of December, January, and February.
 With clear frames and a subtle tortoise pattern, these glasses are sure to stand out in a crowd.

 Nothing says a sunny, snowy day quite like a pair of clear sunglasses, and these shades from Culter and Gross more than fit the bill.
 The D-Framed glasses are built with acetate, stylish green lenses, and 100-percent UV protection.